United States and the United Nations: Reform of the United Nations

-Visa refusal controversy
+Visa refusal controversies

+Abkhazia

 In April 2007, the U.S. government refused to give an entry visa to the foreign minister of the de facto independent Republic of Abkhazia (de jure part of Georgia) Sergei Shamba who was due to speak at the UN headquarters in New York City.
 The incident caused an international dispute as Russian Permanent Representative Vitaly Churkin accused the U.S. of not letting one side of the conflict speak before UN.
 Security Council president, British Ambassador Emyr Jones Parry, backed the Russian demand for Shamba's visa.
-But the U.S. Ambassador, Alejandro Daniel Wolff, accused the Russian side of “a mischievous effort” to raise “false analogies” between Abkhazia and Kosovo, thus “complicating the discussion.”
+But the U.S. Ambassador, Alejandro Daniel Wolff, accused the Russian side of "a mischievous effort" to raise "false analogies" between Abkhazia and Kosovo, thus "complicating the discussion."
 The U.S. stated that such airport to UNHQ visa access was not guaranteed to countries seeking international recognition; Kosovo president Fatmir Sejdiu had been given a visa.
 Sergei Shamba himself described the situation as "dual standards".

+Palestine

+In August 2025, the second Trump administration barred Palestinian officials from attending the UN General Assembly in New York the following month.
+The visa ban applied to as many as 90 Palestinian officials from the Palestinian Authority and the Palestine Liberation Organization, including Palestinian president Mahmoud Abbas.
+U.S. Secretary of State Marco Rubio cited the need to hold the two bodies "accountable for not complying with their commitments, and for undermining the prospects for peace" and demanded that they "consistently repudiate terrorism" such as the October 7 attacks, "end incitement to terrorism in education," end legal warfare against Israel through the International Criminal Court and International Court of Justice, and stop pushing countries to recognize a "conjectural Palestinian state."
+Despite this, the UN voted 145 in favor to allow Mahmoud Abbas to attend the annual gathering by video, with five votes against including the United States and Israel.